-Benefit: 2.5% of final salary for each year of service is payable beginning at age 60.
-"Final salary" is based on the greater of salary during the last year of service prior to termination of employment or the pay rate for the police officer at termination of employment.
-Annual salary for this purpose will not exceed \$106,800, indexed by the lesser of 3% or 1⁄2 of the CPI-U for the 12 months ending with the September preceding each November 1.
+Benefit: An accrual factor times final salary for each year of service is payable beginning at age 60.
+"Accrual Factor" is a factor of 1.5% at 10 years of service, increasing ratably up to 2.4% at 19 years of service.
+"Final salary" is based on the greater of salary during the last year of service prior to termination of employment or the pay rate for the firefighter at termination of employment.
+Annual salary for this purpose will not exceed \$106,800, indexed by the lesser of 3% or $\frac{1}{2}$ of the CPI-U for the 12 months ending with the September preceding each November 1.
 The salary cap will not decrease.

-Annual Increase in Benefit: The initial increase date will be the January 1st following the first payment.
-Subsequent increases will occur on each subsequent January 1st.
-The first increase and subsequent increases will be the lesser of 3% of the original benefit or 1⁄2 of the CPI-U for the 12 mos. ending with the September preceding each November 1, applied to the original benefit amount.
+Annual Increase in Benefit: The initial increase date will be the January 1^{st} following the first payment.
+Subsequent increases will occur on each subsequent January 1^{st} .
+The first increase and subsequent increases will be the lesser of 3% of the original benefit or $\frac{1}{2}$ of the CPI-U for the 12 months ending with the September preceding each November 1, applied to the original pension amount.